lfades/next-with-apollo/README.md

 export default withApollo(Index);

-// You can also override the configs here, so if you want this page
+// You can also override the configs for withApollo here, so if you want
-// to have SSR (and to be a lambda) for SEO purposes and remove
+// this page to have SSR (and to be a lambda) for SEO purposes and remove
-// the loading state, You could use the following instead:
+// the loading state, uncomment the import at the beginning and this:
 //
-// export default withApollo(Index, { getDataFromTree: 'ssr' });
+// export default withApollo(Index, { getDataFromTree });
 ```

 Now your page can use anything from `@apollo/react-hooks` or `react-apollo`.
 If you want to add Apollo in `_app` instead of per page, go to [Using \_app](#using-_app).